holestine/Attention/README.md

 ## Experiment Three (In Progress)

 I suppose the next thing to do is to create a hybrid model.
 So I started with the [PyTorch MNIST Sample](https://github.com/pytorch/examples/blob/main/mnist/main.py) again but this time kept the convolutional layers and replaced the fully connected layers with the following vision transformer.
-The values chosen for initialization are a bit lower than what is generally seen but keep the number of parameters between the various models within the same order of magnitude.
+The values chosen for initialization are a bit lower than what is generally seen but they keep the number of parameters between the various models within the same order of magnitude.

 ```
 self.vit = ViT(